Merkel’s confidante puts pressure: the big CDU wants to take in migrants from Lesbos – as a Christian duty?

 After the fire in the Moria camp on Lesbos in September 2020, the federal government promised to accept 1,553 recognized refugees.
 In addition, the coalition of CDU / CSU and SPD decided in March to take over 243 sick children with close family members from Greece as part of a European relief effort.
 150 unaccompanied minors are already here.
 Germany had also agreed to accept them after the fire.

 Kauder suspects that Federal Interior Minister Horst Seehofer (CSU) would be willing “to do more if his own parliamentary group supports him”.
-Therefore, the CDU and CSU now have to take a step forward, “for the humanly acceptable way of dealing with migrants in Europe”.
+That is why the CDU and CSU now have to take a step forward “for the humanly acceptable way of dealing with migrants in Europe”.
 The recording is correct, but ultimately not the solution to the problem.